quantrocket/wp-business-intelligence-lite/readme.txt

 * Added support for text labels to line charts
 = 1.1 =
 * Security vulnerability fixed and control over bar charts color added.
+= 1.2 =
+* Some major bug fixes and support of click event on bar chart (example for developers to be extended to other charts)

 == Frequently Asked Questions ==

 In order to get a full overview about WP Business Intelligence, please visit [the official documentation page](http://www.wpbusinessintelligence.com/support/wp-business-intelligence-faq/)